 Make sure your doctor knows about all of the medicine you take.
 That includes drugs you can get without a prescription, like vitamins, supplements, and herbs.
-She may ask you to stop some of these for a short time before the test.
+The doctor may ask you to stop some of these for a short time before the test.

 Tell your doctor if you’ve had past reactions to the contrast liquid used during X-rays.

 A trained technician will do the test.
 You won’t need to stay in the hospital for it.

 You’ll lie on a narrow table.
 First, you’ll be on your side while they put a short, thin tube into your rectum to fill your intestine with air.
 This helps expand and smooth it out.
 It may make your belly feel full, but it shouldn’t hurt.